zhang-huizhi/zhang-huizhi.github.io/_pages/about.md

 At UW–Madison, I am a member of the Wisconsin Wireless and Networking Systems Laboratory (WiNGS Lab), led by Professor [Suman Banerjee](https://pages.cs.wisc.edu/~suman/), where I focus on object detection in edge-supported augmented reality scenarios.

 At UCI, I am involved in research at Ding Lab, advised by Professor [Fangyuan Ding](https://engineering.uci.edu/users/fangyuan-ding), where I work on combining deep learning with GUI tools for cell image segmentation.

+Last summer, I was fortunate to have my internship at [Hypergryph Network Technology Co.(鹰角网络)](https://www.gryphline.com/en-us/info) as an algorithm engineer for recommendation system.

 These experiences have allowed me to develop a strong foundation in multi-agent perception, augmented reality, and deep learning, and have further sparked my interest in pursuing graduate studies in Computer Science.